Car insurance is a necessary cost that nobody likes to pay. It sure would be nice if it were tax-deductible.

 On the other hand, work-related driving duties like meeting with clients or making runs to the post office may be eligible for the tax break, she adds.

-Is personal car insurance tax deductible?
+Is personal car insurance tax-deductible?

 “Auto insurance premiums related to personal use of an automobile — such as running errands or grocery shopping — are generally ineligible for a deduction on an individual tax return,” Shannonhouse says.

 Some people use their cars for both personal and business reasons.
-In such situations, drivers must determine how much of their driving time is spent on personal affairs and how much time is devoted to the business.
+In these situations, drivers must determine how much of their driving time is spent on personal affairs and how much time is devoted to business.
 If 30% of your driving time is devoted to business, this is the amount you can deduct.

-How to claim car insurance on your taxes?
+How to claim car insurance on your taxes

 “Taxpayers are charged with listing out the separate costs of operating an automobile,” Shannonhouse says.
 “Then, taxpayers are able to deduct a percentage of those costs that can be attributed to miles driven for business-related reasons.”